-Sometimes we’re asked what is the number one thing that Grand Island area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
+Sometimes we’re asked what is the most important thing that Grand Island area homeowner's can do to protect their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
+Changing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not difficult for most Grand Island homeowners, but there are usually two hurdles to actually completing this job:
+Changing the air filters is not all that hard for most Grand Island homeowners, but there are usually two hurdles to actually completing this job:

 - Understanding just how often to replace your furnace or air conditioner filter.

 When To Change Your Air Filters